 Either Physics sequence is acceptable, but most students take the algebra based.

 Mathematics: The number of terms of calculus varies between programs and schools.
 At least one term of Calculus (Math 0220) is required by most programs.
-Consult individual catalogues to see which schools require a second term of Calculus (Math 0230).
+Consult individual catalogues to see which schools require a second term of Calculus (Math 0230) and or Statistics (STAT 1000).

 English: A full two terms is the minimum requirement for all graduate programs.